IgniteUI/help-topics/topics/02_Controls/igRadialGauge/01_igRadialGauge_Getting_Started_with_igRadialGauge.md

 - [Gauge Needle](%%SamplesUrl%%/radial-gauge/gauge-needle): Displayed as a pointer, the Needle indicates a single value on a scale.
 The options pane below allows you to interact with the Radial Gauge control’s Needle.

+- [Label Settings](igradialgauge-configuring-labels.html#lable-example):  This sample demonstrates how to configure the Radial Gauge control’s Label settings.
+Use the slider to see how the `labelInterval` and `labelExtent` properties affect the Label.

 - [Needle Dragging](%%SamplesUrl%%/radial-gauge/drag-needle): This sample demonstrates how you can drag the Radial Gauge control’s needle by using the Mouse events.

 - [Range](%%SamplesUrl%%/radial-gauge/range): A range is a visual element that highlights a specified range of values on a scale.
 Use the options pane below to set the Radial Gauge control’s Range properties.